KatharaFramework/Kathara/scripts/OSX/README.md

 2. Install `pkgbuild`, `productbuild` and `make` from Apple developer repository
 	- If you have `XCode` installed you probably already have them installed
 	- Otherwise, download them from [here](https://developer.apple.com/devcenter/mac/index.action)
+3. Change the Kathara version number in both `src/Resources/version.py` and `Makefile` files.
-3. Run `make allSigned` to automatically compile and create the package
+4. Run `make allSigned` to automatically compile and create the package
 	- Run `make deps` to automatically download and install dependencies
 	- Run `make binary` to automatically compile the package
 	- Run `make createInstaller` to create package
 	- Run `make signProduct` to sign the package
 	- Run `make clean` to clean all intermediate files
-4. Share the Kathara pkg signed in `Output` folder :)
+5. Share the Kathara pkg signed in `Output` folder :)